Kirill-Emelin/NorthwindCodeFirst/NorthwindCodeFirst/Элементы решения/README.md

 ﻿# NorthwindCodeFirst

-### This project demonstrates the use of Entity Framework Core for working with a SQL Server database.
+### This project demonstrates the use of Entity Framework Core with the Code-First approach for a SQL Server database.
-### The project creates a Categories table with a defined structure that allows storing product categories.
-### The application automatically creates the database and table, as well as enables adding and managing data within it.
+### It creates tables for Categories, Products, Orders, and Order Details with a structure closely mirroring the original Northwind database.
-### It can be used as a template for developing more complex data management systems.
+### The application automatically generates the database schema, serving as a template for building more complex data management systems.